-Ambassador Douglas Lute is the former United States Permanent Representative to the North Atlantic Council, NATO’s standing political body.
+Ambassador Douglas Lute is the former United States Ambassador to NATO.
 Appointed by President Obama, he assumed the Brussels-based post in 2013 and served until 2017.
 During this period he was instrumental in designing and implementing the 28-nation Alliance responses to the most severe security challenges in Europe since the end of the Cold War.

 A career Army officer, in 2010 Lute retired from active duty as a lieutenant general after 35 years of service.
 In 2007 President Bush named him as Assistant to the President and Deputy National Security Advisor to coordinate the wars in Iraq and Afghanistan.
 In 2009 he was the senior White House official retained by President Obama and his focus on the National Security Council staff shifted to South Asia.
 Across these two Administrations, he served a total of six years in the White House.